-Surveyed municipalities and private institutions within the region did not indicate any MSW storage procedures.
-Current waste generation, collection, and disposal methods employed do not lead to the need for MSW storage.
+Surveyed municipalities and private institutions within the region did not indicate any solid waste (MSW) storage procedures.
+Current waste generation, collection, and disposal methods employed in the region does not lead to the need for MSW storage.
 MSW storage is not employed in the region but is not considered an inadequacy.